PowVT/upgrade-contracts/README.md

 # Upgradable Contracts Hardhat Project

-Whenever you deploy a new contract using ```bash deployProxy ``` in the OpenZeppelin Upgrades Plugins, that contract instance can be upgraded later.
+Whenever you deploy a new contract using ```deployProxy``` in the OpenZeppelin Upgrades Plugins, that contract instance can be upgraded later.
 By default, only the address that originally deployed the contract have the rights to upgrade it.

 ### Definitions